kanchan-dhamane/kubevela/design/vela-core/definition-versioning.md

 ### Implementation Details

 Kubernetes only supports storing one API Version per CRD.
 We are targeting the current( `v1Beta1`) API version of `ComponentDefinition` for storage.
 We will need to implement a [Conversion webhook](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#webhook-conversion) to translate the incoming objects of `v2Beta1` to `v1Beta1`.
-It essentially means that even when we add `ComponentDefinitions` of the new API Version(`v2Beta1`), only the translated object to `v1Beta1` ever gets stored in the database.
+It essentially means that even when we add a `Component` of the new API Version(`v2Beta1`), only the translated object to `v1Beta1` ever gets stored in the database.

 #### Reasons for selecting `v1Beta1` for storage:

--  We don't need to migrate existing `ComponentDefinition`'s to the new API Version(`v2Beta1`) as part of the Kubevela upgrade.
+-  We don't need to migrate existing `Component`'s to the new API Version(`v2Beta1`) as part of the Kubevela upgrade.
 -  In the interest of backward compatibility and stability, it is generally [advisable](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api_changes.md#operational-overview) to mark the most stable API Version of a CRD for storage.
 [Crossplane](https://github.com/crossplane-contrib/provider-upjet-aws/blob/main/apis/ec2/v1beta1/zz_instance_types.go#L1348 ) support for multiple versions also implements this.